gnkhata/Machine-Learning/README.md

 **assignment3.ipynb** implements a neural network to recognize handwritten digits from scratch.
 The code implements the forward propagation algorithm for prediction, and also to implement the backpropagation algorithm for learning the weights.

-**assignment4.ipynb** implements a machine learning model using a healthcare dataset to predict if a person will have stroke or not.
+**final_project.ipynb** implements a machine learning model using a healthcare dataset to predict if a person will have stroke or not.
 The features in the dataset are: Id, gender, age, hypertension, heart-disease, ever-married, work-type, residence, average-glucose, bmi, and smoking status.